02 February 2023

 Researchers in a lab.

 Debashree Banerjee, principal research engineer, Magnus Jonsson, professor and Mingna Liao, PhD student are part of the research group that, among other things, explore the possibilities of passive radiative cooling.
-Thor Balkhed
+Photographer: Thor Balkhed

 "To cool buildings, for example, traditional air conditioning is mainly used today, which requires large amounts of energy and uses environmentally hazardous refrigerants.
 With the help of passive radiative cooling, the cold of outer space could be used to complement normal ACs and reduce energy consumption," says Magnus Jonsson, professor and leader of the Organic Photonics and Nano-Optics group at Linköping University.